cetic/fadi/INSTALL.md

 To list the different fadi pods and their status:

 ```
-kubectl get pods
+kubectl get pods -n fadi
 ```

-To access a service in your browser, type for instance:
+To access a service in your browser, run the following command in your shell (for Grafana here):

 ```
-kubectl port-forward service/fadi-grafana 8080:80
+kubectl port-forward service/fadi-grafana 8080:80 -n fadi
 ```

 Then, you can access the service by typing in your browser [localhost:8080](http://localhost:8080)

 You can list all the addresses by typing: